vvaltchev/tilck/README.md

 [syscalls]: docs/syscalls.md
 [wiki page]: https://github.com/vvaltchev/tilck/wiki

-Booting Tilck
+Booting Tilck on x86
 ----------------------------------------

 ### Tilck's bootloader
 `Tilck` comes with an interactive bootloader working both on legacy BIOS and on UEFI systems as well.
 The bootloader allows the user to choose the desired video mode, the kernel file itself and to edit kernel's cmdline.

 ![Tilck's bootloader](http://vvaltchev.github.io/tilck_imgs/v2/bootloader.png)

-### 3rd-party bootloaders
+### 3rd-party bootloaders (x86)
 `Tilck` can be loaded by any bootloader supporting `multiboot 1.0`.
 For example, qemu's built-in bootloader works perfectly with `Tilck`: